-Developing Excellence in Problem Solving with Young Learners
+In her article, Developing Excellence in Problem Solving with Young Learners

 , Jennie Pennant suggests that there are three main ways in which we can support primary-aged children in becoming confident and competent problem solvers:

-Through our choice of task
+- Through our choice of task

-Through structuring the stages of the problem-solving process
+- Through structuring the stages of the problem-solving process

-Through explicitly and repeatedly providing children with opportunities to develop key problem-solving skills.
+- Through explicitly and repeatedly providing children with opportunities to develop key problem-solving skills.